astral-duck/alignmint-frontend/documentation/pages/reports/03-CASH-FLOW-REPORT.md

-# Profit & Loss Report (Income Statement by Fund)
+# Cash Flow Statement

-**Component File:** `src/components/ProfitLossReport.tsx`
+**Component File:** `src/components/CashFlowReport.tsx`
-**Route:** `/reports` (with tool='profit-loss')
+**Route:** `/reports` (with tool='cash-flow')
 **Access Level:** Admin, Manager

 ## Overview
-The Profit & Loss Report (also called Income Statement by Fund) provides a detailed breakdown of income and expenses using specific GL account codes.
-This report follows standard nonprofit accounting practices with account codes (4000-series for income, 5000-series for expenses) and supports drill-down to view individual transactions for each line item.
-It's similar to the Income Statement but uses more granular account-level detail.
+The Cash Flow Statement provides a detailed breakdown of cash inflows and outflows organized by activity type.
+This report follows standard nonprofit fund accounting practices, tracking cash movements from Operating Activities, with support for drill-down to view individual transactions for each line item.
+The statement shows how cash is received and disbursed during the reporting period.

 ## UI Features